Elizabeth Stumm

-Elizabeth Stumm better known by her pen name Mrs. C. C. Stumm (1857-?) was an African-American teacher and journalist.
-As her husband was involved in missionary service, the couple moved often, but Stumm was able to work as a writer and teacher.
+Elizabeth Stumm, known by her pen name Mrs. C. C. Stumm (née T. Elizabeth Penman; March 25, 1857 – May 19, 1910) was an African-American teacher and journalist.
+As her first husband was involved in missionary service, the couple moved often, but Stumm was able to work as a writer and teacher.
 She wrote for many newspapers and journals in the black press and was noted by numerous compilers of her day as an influential and effective journalist.

 Early life

-T. Elizabeth Penman was born on March 25, 1857 in Boyle County, Kentucky to Eliza and Thomas Penman.
+T. Elizabeth Penman was born on March 25, 1857, in Boyle County, Kentucky to Eliza and Thomas Penman.
 Her father died in her youth and her mother ensured that she obtained an education.
 Penman attended two terms at Berea College, before beginning a career as a journalist.
 In 1875, Penman married Rev. Chasteen C. Stumm, a fellow student from Berea.
 Soon after their marriage, Rev. Stumm was called to missionary work and spent two years at his first station before being transferred to Elizabethtown in Hardin County, Kentucky.